Linuxfabrik/lfops/README.md

 ## LFOps-wide Variables

-There are a handful of variables that are used across roles.
-It is still possible to overwrite the LFOps-wide variable with the role-specific one.
+It would sometimes be convenient to allow the user to set a default for multiple roles.
+However, since we strictly prefix all our variables with the role name, this is not that straightforward.
+Instead, we provide a handful of variables prefixed with `lfops__` that act as the default for multiple roles.
+It is, of course, still possible to overwrite the LFOps-wide variable with the role-specific one (for example, the value of `icingaweb2_module_director__monitoring_plugins_version` takes precedence over that of `lfops__monitoring_plugins_version`).

 ### `lfops__monitoring_plugins_version`

 This variable is used as the default whenever the version of the [Linuxfabrik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins) is required.
-Have a look at the  `monitoring_plugins__version` variable in the [monitoring_plugins role README](https://github.com/Linuxfabrik/lfops/blob/main/roles/monitoring_plugins/README.md) for details.
+For example, it is used to deploy the correct version of the Director Basket and Grafana Dashboards in the `icingaweb2_module_director` and `icingaweb2_module_grafana` roles, respectively.
+For documentation of the value, have a look at the  `monitoring_plugins__version` variable in the [monitoring_plugins role README](https://github.com/Linuxfabrik/lfops/blob/main/roles/monitoring_plugins/README.md).

 Example:
 ```yaml